Blog

 Electrical Engineer

 They design, develop and maintain electrical systems and components to required specifications.
-In relation to the Green Industry, this could involve focusing on renewable energy initiatives, or improving transport infrastructure to make it low carbon.
+In relation to the green industry, this could involve focusing on renewable energy initiatives, or improving transport infrastructure to make it low carbon.
 There is a focus on developing electrified public transport systems and electrified vehicles, which will impact on future opportunities.
 This is another highly in-demand role within Greater Manchester.

 Project Manager

-“Project managers plan and coordinate projects, from inception to delivery; managing resources, budget and people to achieve a desired outcome” (Project manager job profile | Prospects.ac.uk, no date).
 You could find yourself working in different sectors, such as construction, transport, planning and development within a local authority to name a few.
 As the UK works towards its carbon neutral targets, big projects need to take into consideration environmental impact and so Project Managers play a key role in ensuring the project meets its environmental responsibilities whilst adhering to budgets and deadlines.

 Retrofit

-This requires skilled construction workers and surveyors who are knowledgeable in fitting a range of systems and technologies to improve the energy efficiency of buildings.
-This could be fitting double glazed windows, solar panelling, skylights, upgrading insulation and installing electrified heating.
 Retrofit doesn’t specifically relate to commercial or public buildings, but also includes homes.
-Generally, workers enter this sector via traditional trade occupations, but it is advisable to consider the skills employers are looking for, which are currently highly in-demand in Greater Manchester.
+Generally, workers enter this sector via traditional trade occupations, but it is advisable to consider the skills employers are looking for.

 Sustainability Consultant

 This involves working with businesses and organisations to look at how they can become more sustainable.
 It requires you to understand their needs, the needs of the environment and to find solutions to their sustainability problems.
-You could work in a range of industries such as planning and development with a local authority, consulting on existing transport infrastructures to working on coastal or environmental projects.
+You could work in a range of industries such as planning and development with a local authority, consulting on existing transport infrastructures and working on coastal or environmental projects.

 Resources